Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Almost-Commutative Twisted Spectral Triples

-since $\tw$ is a fixed structure for the twisted spectral triple $(\CM,\, \calH,\, \Dir,\, J,\, \Gamma,\, \tw)$.
+We recover the (pseudo-Riemannian) Dirac action defined in \eqref{EqrDirLagPRST}.
 It is worth noting that the fixed nature of $\tw$ arises here from its association with the finite part in \eqref{EqDirTot}, and was independently deduced from the definition of the twist $\rho$ in equation \eqref{EqDefRhoAll}.

-The very fact that $\tw$ is fixed singles out the pseudo-Riemannian spectral triple $(\CM,\, \calK,\,\KDir,\, J,\, \Gamma)$ from the symmetries allowed by the invariance of the fermionic action in \eqref{EqEval}.
-This key point follows from the presence of $\tw$, which acts as a fixed point and permits only pseudo-Riemannian type structures and symmetries.
+The fact that $\tw$ is fixed singles out the KO-dimension $6$ pseudo-Riemannian spectral triple $(\CM,\, \calK,\,\KDir,\, J,\, \Gamma)$ among the symmetries allowed by the invariance of the fermionic action, permitting only pseudo-Riemannian-type structures and symmetries.